noec764/erpnext/docs/dooks/accounts/articles/how-to-customise-cash-flow-report.md

 # How To Customise Cash Flow Report

 As your chart of accounts begins to get more complex and reporting standards change and evolve, the default cash flow report might no longer suffice.
-This is because Dooks might not be able to accurately guess the classification and purpose of all accounts in the charts of accounts.
+This is because Dokie might not be able to accurately guess the classification and purpose of all accounts in the charts of accounts.
 Another gripe you might have is the inability to adjust the report format to fit your needs.

-This will no longer be a problem because Dooks now allows users to customise the cash flow report.
+This will no longer be a problem because Dokie now allows users to customise the cash flow report.

 ## Technical Overview